-To estimate prevalent cases of cerebrovascular disease and acute events in 2015, the Scottish Morbidity Record 01 (SMR01) was used [6].
+To estimate prevalent cases of cerebrovascular disease and acute events in 2016, the Scottish Morbidity Record 01 (SMR01) was used [7].
 This dataset contains structured data in the form ICD-10 codes relating to diagnoses made on discharge from general and acute hospitals during inpatient episodes and day cases.
 There are up to six individual ICD-10 codes that can be recorded, where the primary diagnosis relates to the main reason for the hospital episode of care, and the other secondary diagnoses refer to co-morbidities that may affect care during that hospital episode of care.

 The SMR01 dataset has a CHI number attached to the hospital episode of care, which allows for the identification of records for an individual.
 This CHI number has been linked to records from the NRS register of deaths, to exclude individuals that have died from prevalence estimates that relate to a period following their date of death [2].
-The number of individuals that had a diagnosis of cerebrovascular disease between 1 January 1996 and 31 December 2015 was used to estimate the number of prevalent cases.
+The number of individuals that had a diagnosis of cerebrovascular disease between 1 January 1996 and 31 December 2016 was used to estimate the number of prevalent cases.
 This period was used because we set 20 years as the standard follow-up period for diseases with life-long consequences.
-To identify the number of acute events in 2015, the number of individuals that had a primary diagnosis of cerebrovascular disease between 1 January and 31 December 2015 was used.
+To identify the number of acute events in 2015, the number of individuals that had a primary diagnosis of cerebrovascular disease between 1 January and 31 December 2016 was used.
 If individuals had multiple primary diagnoses in a given year, then assuming that their consultations were more than 28 days apart, additional cases were recorded.

-Using this method of identifying prevalent cases of cerebrovascular disease, we estimated there were approximately 105,700 individuals in the Scottish population living with prevalent cerebrovascular disease in 2015.
+Using this method of identifying prevalent cases of cerebrovascular disease, we estimated there were approximately 97,000 individuals in the Scottish population living with prevalent cerebrovascular disease in 2016.
+We also estimated approximately 14,000 acute events of cerebrovascular disease in Scotland.